 For those reasons, we would not consider AHAVA to be cruelty-free by our standards.

 Many truly cruelty-free brands have chosen not to sell their products in China because of its animal testing laws.
 Unfortunately, AHAVA refuses to do the same and therefore cannot be considered cruelty-free.

 At ethical elephant, we always assess a company’s cruelty-free policy using our Cruelty-Free Checklist.
 This ensures no animal testing was performed by the brand itself, its suppliers, and by any third parties, including when required by law.

 See below for our complete cruelty-free checklist.
 Since AHAVA already does not meet the last two, we cannot classify the brand as being cruelty-free.

 AHAVA is not certified cruelty-free by any third-party cruelty-free certifications like Leaping Bunny or PETA.

-Because AHAVA is not certified cruelty-free by a third party, no one else regulates or looks into AHAVA’s cruelty-free commitments and claims.
+Because AHAVA is not certified cruelty-free by a third party, no one is looking into or substantiating AHAVA’s cruelty-free commitments and claims.

 Is AHAVA Vegan?

 AHAVA claims its products are “vegan” and are free of animal-derived ingredients, but because AHAVA engages in animal testing, we wouldn’t classify anything sold or produced by AHAVA to be vegan.

 In order for products to be considered vegan by ethical elephant’s standards, the products and their ingredients must not be tested on animals anywhere in the world.
 Also, they must not contain any animal-derived ingredients or by-products.